Competitive prices for top quality

 Flower bulbs bring beautiful colors to your garden every spring, are easy to plant, and provide years of enjoyment.
 Discover our wide range of flower bulbs suitable for cutting.

-Flower bulbs are one of the most versatile and attractive ways to bring any garden, balcony, or cut flower project to vibrant blooms.
+Flower bulbs are one of the most versatile and atmospheric ways to bring any garden, balcony, or cut flower project to colorful bloom.

-With their underground storage organs—think true bulbs, corms, and rhizomes—they capture nutrients during their dormant period, which, once the season begins, ensures a spectacular and powerful burst of flowers.
+With their underground storage organs—think of true bulbs, tubers, and rhizomes—they store nutrients during their dormancy period that, as soon as the season begins, ensure a spectacular and powerful burst of flowers.

-Within the flower bulb category, we broadly distinguish two main groups:
+Within the category of flower bulbs, we roughly distinguish two main groups:

-– Spring-flowering bulbs: these are planted in the fall (usually between September and December) and bloom in the spring.
+– Spring bloomers: these are planted in the autumn (usually between September and December) and bloom in the spring.
 Examples include tulips, daffodils, hyacinths, crocuses, and ornamental onions.

-– Summer or autumn-flowering bulbs: these are planted in the spring and display their splendor during the warmer months.
-Think of dahlias, gladioli, calla lilies, and other tuberous plants.
+– Summer or autumn bloomers: these are planted in the spring and display their beauty during the warmer months.
+Think of dahlias, gladioli, callas, and other tuberous plants.

-In addition, there are varieties that, with a little extra care, can bloom or naturalize at other times of the year, providing additional flexibility for the gardener.
+Additionally, there are varieties that, with a little extra care, can bloom or naturalize at other times, creating extra flexibility for the gardener.

 Planting tips:

-– Choose a well-drained spot, preferably in sun or partial shade.
+– Choose a location with good drainage, preferably in full sun or partial shade.
 Ensure the soil is loose and airy.

-– As a rule of thumb, plant the bulb approximately twice its height deep.
-The distance between bulbs depends on the variety—small bulbs close together, larger ones a bit more spaced out.
+– As a rule of thumb: plant the bulb approximately twice its height deep.
+The spacing between bulbs depends on the variety — small bulbs close together, larger ones somewhat further apart.

-– Plant spring bulbs in autumn and summer bulbs in spring, as soon as the danger of night frost has passed.
+– Plant spring bulbs in the autumn and summer bulbs in the spring, as soon as the risk of night frost has passed.

-– Remove spent flowers (but leave the foliage on until it dies back naturally), provide organic fertilizer as needed, and protect sensitive tubers during harsh winters.
+– Remove spent flowers (but leave the foliage until it dies back naturally), apply organic fertilizer if necessary, and protect sensitive tubers during severe winters.

 Frequently Asked Questions about Flower Bulbs